darky/the-most-convenient-debug/README.md

 ## Implementation example

-Further we will see an implementation example.
-It's based on JavaScript/TypeScript and Node.js runtime, but it can be implemented on lot programming languages and runtimes.
-VSCode used as IDE, but other IDE should be suitable too for this purpose.
+Further we will see an implementation example. **It's based on JavaScript/TypeScript and Node.js runtime**, but it can be implemented on lot programming languages and runtimes. **VSCode used as IDE**, but other IDE should be suitable too for this purpose.

 #### Requirements